 But as soon as that happened, consumers were so enthralled that they enthusiastically started to recommend the gadget to their friends.
 This social reaction completely turned around Apple’s business and continued to be the most important driving force for their business, with positive word-of-mouth making the iPhone, the iPad and iTunes huge successes.

 The Apple story is a positive one indeed, but very few businesses receive such a great support from their customers.
-This explains why small business reputation management is critical.
+For most companies, business reputation management is critical.

 - Purchase a web monitoring application or service.